 Range-Western North America; region wide in appropriate habitats.

-Eats-Larval hosts include maples, alder, aspen, willows, cottonwoods, and bitter cherry, among many others; adults nectar at a variety of flowers, including blackberries, thistles, oxeye daisies, Columbine, teasel, yarrow, phlox, and rhododendron; males are avid puddlers.
+Eats-Larval hosts include maples, ash, alder, aspen, willows, cottonwoods, and bitter cherry, among many others; adults nectar at a variety of flowers, including blackberries, thistles, oxeye daisies, Columbine, teasel, yarrow, phlox, and rhododendron; males are avid puddlers.